From veering triangulations to link spaces and back again: Introduction

 Inspired by~\cite{FarbLeiningerMargalit11}, Agol introduced veering triangulations in order to better understand the surgery parents of the mapping tori of pseudo-Anosov maps with bounded normalised dilatation~\cite{Agol11}.
 His innovation, following ideas of Hamenst\"adt~\cite{Hamenstadt09}, was to produce a canonical train track splitting sequence for the monodromy.
-In particular, he showed that the veering triangulation of the drilled mapping torus is a complete conjugacy invariant.
-More generally, veering triangulations have wide applications in geometric topology~\cite{Bell15, Gueritaud16, MinskyTaylor17, Strenner18, Landry18}, as well as in dynamics~\cite{Frankel18}, and their properties have been a subject of study by numerous authors~\cite{HRST11, FuterGueritaud13, Kozai13, HodgsonIssaSegerman16, Sakata16, Worden18, FuterTaylorWorden18}.
+In particular, he showed that the veering triangulation of the drilled mapping torus (together with the corresponding point of the fibred face of the Thurston norm ball) is a complete conjugacy invariant for the monodromy.
+More generally, veering triangulations have wide applications in geometric topology~\cite{Bell15, Gueritaud16, MinskyTaylor17, Strenner23, Landry18, Landry23, Landry22, LandryMinskyTaylor24, Parlak24, Parlak23, Nimershiem23, BaikKim22}, as well as in dynamics~\cite{Frankel18, LandryMinskyTaylor23, LandryTsang23, AgolTsang24, Tsang23, Tsang24}, and their properties have been a subject of study by numerous authors~\cite{HRST11, FuterGueritaud13, Kozai13, HodgsonIssaSegerman16, Sakata16, Worden18, FuterTaylorWorden18}.

-All work on veering triangulations to date (other than~\cite{HRST11, FuterGueritaud13}) has additionally assumed that they are layered.
-Agol asks his readers (Section~7, third question) to ponder the possibility and meaning of non-layered examples.
-The first such was found via computer search by Hodgson, Rubinstein, Tillmann and the second author~\cite{HRST11}.
+Agol asks his readers~\cite[Section~7, third question]{Agol11} to ponder the possibility and meaning of non-layered examples.
+The first such was found via computer search by Hodgson, Rubinstein, Tillmann and the third author~\cite{HRST11}.
 In other work~\cite{GSS19}, we give the census of all transverse veering triangulations with up to 16 tetrahedra; there are 87,047 of these.
 The evidence strongly suggests that non-layered veering triangulations dominate.

 The first hint that Agol's question has a general answer comes from the work of Gu\'eritaud~\cite[Theorem~1.1]{Gueritaud16}.
 He gives an alternate construction of the veering triangulation, starting from a singular euclidean structure on the fibre of the given mapping torus.
-Agol and Gu\'eritaud announced an important extension of this: given a manifold equipped with a pseudo-Anosov flows without perfect fits, there is an associated veering triangulation on its surgery parent~\cite{Agol15}.
+Agol and Gu\'eritaud extend this: given a manifold equipped with a pseudo-Anosov flows without perfect fits, there is an associated veering triangulation on its surgery parent~\cite{Agol15}.
+Given this, it is natural to ask if there is a map in the other direction.
+This was the inspiration for our dictionary, given in \refsec{Dictionary}.